-Focuses on the knowledge and skills needed by mid-level nurse administrators and managers, including health and public policy; legal risks and liabilities; standards of clinical practice; confidentiality and privacy; professional standards and ethics; fiscal management and financial outcomes; resource management; principles of nursing workload; customer service; professional practice environments and organizational culture; communication principles; nursing research/scholarship; professional nursing practice; and principles of leadership.
-Prerequisites: NRS 501, 502, 503, 504 and 523 or consent of program director.
+Focuses on the knowledge and skills needed by mid-level nurse administrators and managers, including health and public policy; legal risks and liabilities; standards of clinical practice; confidentiality and privacy; professional standards and ethics; fiscal management and financial outcomes; resource management; principles of nursing workload; customer service; professional practice environments and organizational culture; communication principles; nursing research/ scholarship; professional nursing practice; and principles of leadership.
+Prerequisites: NRS 501, 502, 503, 504 and 523.

 NRS 536 Advanced Topics in Nursing Administration and Management

-Focuses on the knowledge and skills needed by mid-level nurse administrators and managers, including delivery of care issues related to healthcare evaluation and outcomes measures; measurement of patient needs and outcomes; workflow design; performance improvement; environment of care and risk management; strategic visioning and planning; and management systems, processes and analysis.
-Prerequisites: NRS 535 and 538 or consent of program director.
+Focuses on the knowledge and skills needed by mid-level nurse administrators and managers, including delivery of care issues related to health care evaluation and outcomes measures; measurement of patient needs and outcomes; workflow design; performance improvement; environment of care and risk management; strategic visioning and planning; and management systems, processes and analysis.
+Prerequisites: NRS 524, NRS 535, NRS 538 and consent of program director.

 NRS 537 Residency: Clinical Leadership in Nursing Administration

 Designed as a capstone experience with opportunities to synthesize the knowledge and skills developed throughout the program.
-Residency is a mentored experience with designated preceptors in sites consistent with the student’s practice interest and which support full implementation of a clinical leadership role.
-Settings include secondary and tertiary health care agencies and community based primary care organizations.
+Residency is a mentored experience with designated preceptors in sites that are consistent with the student’s practice interest and that support full implementation of a clinical leadership role.
+Settings include secondary and tertiary health care agencies and community-based primary care organizations.
 Students complete 180 clinical hours in this residency.
 Seminar is structured to explore issues and reflect on role implementation.
-Prerequisites: All core, advanced competence, and concentration courses and consent of program director.
+Prerequisites: all core, advanced competence and concentration courses, and consent of program director.
 NRS 536 may be concurrent.

 NRS 538 Management of Clinical Outcomes

 Focuses on management of outcomes for individuals and populations.
 Health care systems are analyzed at the point of care to anticipate client risk, identify patterns of problem occurrence, target areas in need of intervention and examine cost.
 Skills are developed in micro-systems assessment and the use of information systems and technology.
 Outcomes related to quality, risk and cost are reviewed in relationship to benchmarks.
 Recommendations for changes in practice for optimal outcomes are explored.
-Prerequisites: NRS 501, 503, 504, 523 or consent of the program director.
+Prerequisites: NRS 501, 503, 504 and 523.

 NRS 540 Residency: Clinical Leadership in the Care Environment

 Designed as a capstone experience with opportunities to synthesize the knowledge and skills developed throughout the program.
-Focuses on clinical leadership in providing lateral integration of care at the point of care to promote optimal outcomes.
-Residency is a mentored experience with designated preceptors in sites consistent with the student’s practice interest and which support full implementation of the clinical nurse leader role.
-Clinical nurse leader role functions include client advocate, health professional, team manager, information manager, system analyst/risk anticipator, clinician, outcomes manager and educator.
+Focuses on clinical leadership in providing lateral integration of care at the point of care to pro- mote optimal outcomes.
+Residency is a mentored experience with designated preceptors in sites that are consistent with the student’s practice interest and that support full implementation of the clinical nurse leader role.
+Clinical nurse leader role functions include client advocate, health professional, team manager, information manager, system analyst/risk anticipator, clinician, out- comes manager and educator.
 Residents complete 360 clinical hours.
 Seminar is structured to explore issues and reflect on role implementation.
-Prerequisites: all core and advanced competence and consent of the program director.
+Prerequisites: all core and advanced competence courses, and consent of the program director.